Reflinders/Relib/README.md

 # Relib
-A robust object-orientated UI library made by Reflinders (@Mlgisbetter on Roblox).
+A robust and flexible object-orientated UI library made by Reflinders (@Mlgisbetter on Roblox).
 Inspired by other UI libraries, such as Orion and Rayfield.
 It should be noted that understanding how Relib works requires experience/understanding in Luau.

 # Intro